 The main difference between these glues is in their usage.
-CPVC glue is formulated to be used with CPVC pipes and fittings only.
+CPVC cement is formulated to be used with CPVC piping and CPVC fittings only.
 Though you can use CPVC glue on PVC pipes and fittings, it is suggested you use it on CPVC material only.

 On the other hand, PVC glue is suitable for use on PVC pipes and fittings only.
 You can join CPVC pipes and fittings with PVC glue, but the bond won’t be as durable as it should be.

 There isn’t much difference in the strength of these glues.
 Both of them create ultra-strong bonds with respective materials.
-As CPVC glue is more heat resistant than PVC glue, it will sustain hot water lines better.
+As CPVC cements are more heat resistant than PVC glue, it will sustain hot water lines better.